alexhuth/BHA/README.md

 # BHA
 Biharmonic matrix approximation (BHA) is a sparse method for efficiently representing geodesic distance matrices (or other symmetric matrices defined over 3D manifolds) using biharmonic interpolation.
-These representations can be used to (very efficiently) do multidimensional scaling (MDS) on geodesic distance matrices, a
+These representations can be used to (very efficiently) do multidimensional scaling (MDS) on geodesic distance matrices by the Biharmonic MDS (BMDS) method.

 <img src="header.png" width="65%">